Muirfield/bad-plugins/ChatScribe/README.md

   * Otherwise it is a file name.
 * _default_: If _true_ will start logging when the plugin is enabled.
   Otherwise you need to activate by command.
-* _listener_: When to log the line.
-Can be:
-  * _early_ : Will log at the beginning of the PlayerCommandPreprocessEvent or
-  * _late_ : Will log at the end of the PlayerCommandPreprocessEvent.
 * privacy: Additonal regular expressions and their replacement strings to add to clean-up privacy concerns.